 In ball hockey, because of the increased incidents of the ball rising off the floor, great precaution has to be taken with sticks.
 In Ball Hockey, all stick infractions (high-sticking, slashing, cross-checking) carry with a double minor penalty, and the act of high-sticking the ball (touching the ball with your stick above your shoulders) carries a 2 min penalty as opposed to a simple stoppage of play.
 See more on penalties below.

-At the Learn to Play level Age 3 - 6), we divide the floor in half and play 4 on 4 hockey.
-The children play 2:00 shifts which is sounded by the arena horn.
-This play is less organized - there are no offsides, and face-offs only take place at centre-ice after the shift is over.
+At the Learn to Play level (Age 3 - 6), the league divides the floor in half and plays 4 v 4 or 5 v 5.
+The players play 2:00 shifts which is sounded by the arena horn.
+This play is less formal - there are no offsides, and face-offs only take place at centre-ice after the shift is over.
 On a goal or a whistle, we ask the teams to separate and allow the play to continue by giving the ball to one team, usually in the corner.

-At this level, we have a coach on the floor to assist the referee with the children and guide them in their play
+At this level, we have a coach on the floor to assist the referee with the players and guide them in their play.

 At this level, the game takes place on the entire playing surface.
-Shifts are set at 2:00, sounded by the arena horn, with two 14 minute periods constituting a game.
-Many of the kids at Tyke level are still learning to play with offsides, but they are enforced.
+Shifts are set at 2:00, sounded by the arena horn, with three (3) 10 minute or two (2) 15 minute periods constituting a game.
+Many of the players at U8 level are still learning to play with offsides, but they are enforced.
 Faceoffs are taken for stoppages at the appropriate face-off dot.
 Coaches are not allowed on the playing surface during play.

-At Novice and up, the kids change "on the fly" with two 15 minute periods.
+At U10 and older, the players change "on the fly" with three (3) 10 minute periods.
 All penalties are served as normal.

-The NMBHL does not allow "slap-shots" for kids in the Learn to Play and Under 8 (Tyke)
+The NMBHL does not allow "slap-shots" for players in the Learn to Play and Under 8 levels.

 At all levels, the NMBHL is a non-contact league.
-In fact, all ball hockey is a non-contact league.
-It is much less of a problem on feet than it is on skates.
+In fact, all ball hockey is a non-contact sport.

 In the NMBHL, as a house league, we generally end up having to call very few penalties on kids for infractions.
 In some cases, we will not send a child to the penalty box for a simple infraction (like for example an accidental tripping call in a neutral-zone scrum) but if the penalty is considered either intentional or it results in the loss of a certain scoring opportunity, the offended team will be awarded a penalty shot to be taken by the offended player, or a player on the floor on that team in the case where the offended player is unable to take the shot.
 (We strongly encourage the offended player to take the shot)